Here are 9 cold calling techniques that are easy to implement and can help you to immediately improve your results.

 What is more important than talking about what we have to offer is asking the prospect powerful questions that extract valuable information.
 There should be a list of key questions that you can ask that assess how well the prospect fits with what you have to offer, and these are great pre-qualifying questions.

 Instead of spending all of your time with your cold calling techniques talking about what you have to offer, go through your pre-qualifying questions.
-In order to make sure you know what to ask, have these identified and prepared in a list before you make your prospecting calls.
+In order to make sure you know what to ask and have these questions prepared in a list before you make your prospecting calls.

 4. Prepare for objections